 Signatures can be signed electronically, or signed by hand.

-Email all applications and any supporting documents to firstname.lastname@example.org.
+Email all applications and any supporting documents (in colour) to email@example.com.

 Print, in colour, the original application on A4 paper, single sided, and clip it together — do not staple — and deliver to: